 You can make your French cleats from any long, narrow piece of wood.
 I’ve used 1”x 3”s, 1”x 4”x and strips of ½” or ¾” plywood.
 But you could also use thicker pieces of material, especially if what you’re hanging has a deep recess.

 It all depends on what I have and what you’re trying to hang.
 The actual material doesn’t matter as much as what you do with it.
-You’ll want to cut your French Cleat just a bit shorter than the object to be hung so that it can remain hidden, and the position of the object can be adjusted slightly while providing the most support to whatever you are hanging on the wall.
+You’ll want to cut your French Cleat just a bit shorter than the object to be hung so that it can remain hidden.
+The object’s position can be adjusted slightly while providing the most support to whatever you are hanging on the wall.

 I mentioned that the thickness of the material you use for your French Cleat is unimportant.
 Even so, you’ll probably find that a certain plywood thickness will work best for each item you try to hang.
-Ideally, you’re going to want the entire length of the item being hung to sit flush up against the wall without a gap.
+Ideally, the entire length of the item should sit flush up against the wall without a gap.

 So you’ll want to select a piece of wood that is as deep as the recess in the back of the work you are hanging and no deeper.
 You’re better off with it being not quite as deep rather than too profound.

-To turn any of these pieces of scrap wood back into a complete French cleat tool, rip it through the center at a 45-degree angle.
+To turn any of these scrap wood pieces back into a complete French cleat tool, rip it through the center at a 45-degree angle.
 I recommend doing this on a table saw unless you are good with a handheld circular saw.
-If nothing else is available, band saw would work as well, especially if you have a fence for your band saw.
-You can even use a scroll saw for cutting short ones.
+If nothing else is available, a band saw will work as well, especially if you have a fence for your band saw.
+You can even use a scroll saw to cut short ones.

 This problem can be solved by planning the angled edge of the Cleat once it is cut.
 Planning allows you to straighten the cut line, eliminate saw marks, and clean up the edge.
 A sharp plane often gives you a finish that’s as good as sanding.